 - Now open the Rheosoft RAM expander App and make sure that your device is connected to the internet.

-- Now the only next thing to do is to configure the Swap file slider.
+Now the only next thing to do is to configure the Swap file slider.
 Using this slider you can select the amount of RAM that you want to create.
 The app will automatically set it to a maximum RAM value that your device can stably support.
-Here you can set it to minimum 400MB or maximum as high as 4GB.
-But its recommended that you must not go above the optimium value.
+Here you can set it to a minimum of 400MB or a maximum of as high as 4GB.
+But it’s recommended that you must not go above the optimum value.

 - Now finally tap on Swap Active slide button at the top.
 It will ask you to select the external SD card location and then again tap on the Swap Active button after locating the Sd card.
 The swapping process will start as soon as you tap the button which will take around 2-15 minutes depending upon the amount of RAM you are creating.
 Here you can also try selecting the internal memory and if it works then please let me know via comments below.

-Please Note: The amount of RAM that you have just created will not be shown in your device’s application manager as it’s a virtual RAM and not a hardware based.
-But it will function similar to your internal RAM.
+Please Note: The amount of RAM that you have just created will not be shown in your device’s application manager as it’s virtual RAM and not hardware-based.
+But it will function similarly to your internal RAM.

-So if earlier your device or a certain app needed more RAM and there was simply not enough RAM due to which your phone or game slowed down or lagged alot then this VRAM will come to rescue your device and will help your device run much faster and perform better than it was earlier.
-Now one really basic thing that you should understand is that there are several other factors like CPU frequency, no. of cores, Cache memory, app optimization in your device, background activities and RAM that affects the speed and the performance of your device. this means the RAM alone cannot speed up your device but it will help apps which require more RAM to run faster in your device.
+So if earlier your device or a certain app needed more RAM and there was simply not enough RAM due to which your phone or game slowed down or lagged a lot then this VRAM will come to rescue your device and will help your device run much faster and perform better than it was earlier.
+Now one really basic thing that you should understand is that there are several other factors like CPU frequency, no. of cores, Cache memory, app optimization in your device, background activities, and RAM that affect the speed and the performance of your device. this means the RAM alone cannot speed up your device but it will help apps that require more RAM to run faster in your device.

 However you won’t see huge boost in performance in day to day activities and apps that you justran.
 A syour hardware RAM will pretty much do the job.
 So while playing low end games o high end devices with sufficient RAM, you won’t see any boost in performance.However you’ll definetely notice a significant improvement in speeds and performance especially while playing high end games on low-end devices or devices woth low amount of RAM.